monikase/monikase/README.md

 </br>-->
 Hi!
 I am Monika, Junior **Data Analyst**.
 Skilled in data collection and analysis.
 A proactive learner, visualizing data to support business objectives and seek to contribute meaningfully.

-This repository highlights my proficiency in:
+This repository highlights my skills in:

 * **Data Cleaning & Preprocessing:** Ensuring data quality and readiness for analysis.
 * **Exploratory Data Analysis (EDA):** Uncovering patterns and trends through visualization and statistical methods.